raspberrypilearning/flatgame/en/step_3.md

 ---

-title: Import via Club starter project
+title: Import via club starter project

 ---

 --- task ---

-1. Club Mentors take all the photos using their phone, capturing all creators work and also any additional images they want that represent the club.
+1. Club mentors take all the photos using their phone, capturing all creators' work and also any additional images they want that represent the club.
 --- /task ---

 --- task ---